AR3441/syllabus/README.md

 Upon getting access you must [Fork](https://help.github.com/articles/fork-a-repo) the repository.
 This will give you write access to a copied version owned by your user.

-### Homework
+### Homework/Labs

-There will be __11__ homework assignments.
+There will be __11__ homework/lab assignments.
 I will throw out the lowest score.
 This allows for some cushion in case you are unavailable to work on an assignment, are late, get a bad grade or for whatever reason do not finish an assignment.

-Homework assignments will be posted immediately after lecture.
-They will be due at __5pm__ the day of the next lecture (in general, consult the [Grading Schedule](#grading) for any changes)
+Lab assignments will be posted at the lab.
+They will be due at __2pm__ the day of the next wednesday lecture (in general, consult the [Grading Schedule](#grading) for any changes)

 The process for viewing and submitting homework assignments is:
-* I will make the assignment available immediately after the lecture
+* I will make the assignment available at the lab either in NYU classes or Github
 * You will work on your assignment and commit locally
-* The final commit which I'll review for grading will be the latest commit __before 5pm__ the day of the following lecture (i.e., you'll have about one week to complete the assignment)
+* The final commit which I'll review for grading will be the latest commit __before 2pm__ on the due date.  (i.e., you'll have almost a week to complete the assignment)
-* Only __after 5pm__ you should push your changes to your forked repository (`git push`) and then issue a [Pull Request](https://help.github.com/articles/using-pull-requests) for your completed work thus making it available for grading.
+* Only when you are close to finished and close to the due date, you should push your changes to your forked repository (`git push`) and then issue a [Pull Request](https://help.github.com/articles/using-pull-requests) for your completed work thus making it available for grading.
-* Note, the pull request __must be submitted within 24 hours__ of the due date.

 __Late submissions are treated as 0__ Submitting an assignment late will not be tolerated in any circumstance.
-This includes issuing a pull request after the 24 hour deadline of last commit.
 If this happens you can use this as your grade which will not be counted.

 __Important__ If any part of this process does not make sense please let me know __ASAP (as soon as possible)__ via e-mail or in the first lecture.